typelevel/natchez/modules/docs/src/main/paradox/overview.md

 # Overview

-Natchez provides interfaces that provide an abstraction for many distributed tracing back-ends. `Span`, `EntryPoint`, and `Trace` are the most important of these interfaces.
+Natchez provides interfaces that abstract over many distributed tracing back-ends. `Span`, `EntryPoint`, and `Trace` are the most important of these interfaces.

 ## Spans